 Four Beat Farm stewards 15 acres of leased land in the traditional territory of the Lil’wat Nation, just north of the village of Pemberton.
 With plentiful fresh air, mountain views, and clean water, Pemberton Meadows has a vibrant agricultural community and is known for quality products.

-We grow over 35 different vegetables on about four acres.
-This supplies families in the Sea to Sky and North Shore with fresh produce through our Harvest Shares.
+We grow over 35 different vegetables on three acres.
+This supplies 80+ families in the Sea to Sky with fresh produce through our Harvest Shares.
 We are also regular vendors and strong supporters of our local farmers' market here in Pemberton.

 Our entire farm and everything we grow is certified organic.
 This means no GMOs, no synthetic fertilizers, and that we are inspected every year to make sure we are on track.
 We are certified by the Biodynamic Agricultural Society of BC (BDASBC 10*500-40).
 We also employ biodynamic growing practices that focus on soil health and creating regenerative farm systems.
 We don't do this for the labels.
 As farmers and stewards of the land while we are here, we choose this because we think it is a responsible way to farm.